 The most important link between diet and OA is body weight.
 Being overweight increases the risk of OA and worsens the pain in many joints, especially in the knees, hips and feet.
-For every kilogram (2.2 pounds) above a healthy weight, an extra 5kg (11 pounds) of weight passes directly through the weight-bearing joints, putting extra stress on them.
+Every 5kg of weight gain confers to a 36% increased risk of knee OA.
 Being overweight can also increase the risk of developing gout.
-Even as little as 5% of weight loss can reduce pain significantly, especially in the knees, and is one of the most important things that you can do to help yourself.
+A 10% of weight loss can reduce pain significantly, especially in the knees, and is one of the most important things you can do to help yourself.